fxmauricard/gitlab-to-github-migrator/README.md

-# gitlab-to-github-migrator
+# GitLabToGitHubMigrator
-A simple tool that migrate GitLab repositories (labels, milestones, issues) to GitHub.
+A simple tool made in .NET 9.0 (C#) that migrates GitLab repositories (labels, milestones, issues) to GitHub using GitLab and GitHub APIs.